- Home

 Q: Can I take FILM 7032 or the other CUNY classes where this archive was activated?
 Where/when is this class offered?

 Such classes are offered on an irregular basis.
 Graduate students in CUNY can enroll.
-Others with shared interests have sat in and audited or used workarounds to enroll.
+Students from other institutions with shared interests have sat in, audited, and sometimes used cross-institutional workarounds to enroll.
 Feel free to reach out to learn when the course will be offered in the future.
-In the meantime, most of the syllabi, and strong coursework by scores of students are available on the pull-down menu with that name.
+In the meantime, most of the syllabi, and strong coursework by scores of students are available on the pull-down menu "Archive of Past Courses."

 Q: Is the entire collection digitized and available for viewing?

-We are hoping to finish total digitization in the Fall of 2024.
-As we complete this slow, hands-on, task, all the tapes will be available with CUNY Library credentials for teaching and research.
+We are planning to finish total digitization in the Fall of 2024.
+When we complete this slow, hands-on task, all the tapes will be available for viewing using CUNY Library credentials.
+You can request access through this site for teaching or research use through the Contact Us link.

 Q: What if I don't have CUNY credentials?